-In the diagram above, it can be seen that one of the Legacy Applications has been removed and replaced with a Modern Web Application, but the Modern Web Application can still communicate with legacy systems for vital logic and data via the Enterprise Service Bus.
+In the diagram above, it can be seen that one of the Legacy Applications has been removed and replaced with a Modern Web Application.
+However, the Modern Web Application can still communicate with legacy systems for vital logic and data via the Enterprise Service Bus.
 The key to it all is the loose coupling between services and systems provided by the Enterprise Service Bus.

-Using the tools and techniques outlined above (which we call the Digital Edge Platform), the slow process of transforming legacy systems can be seen.
+Using the tools and techniques outlined above (the Digital Edge Platform), the slow process of legacy IT migration can be seen.
 Achieved by replacing every legacy system with a modern, new service whilst maintaining continual business availability and critical business functions.

-Having multiple, small services focused around business needs means that multiple teams can easily work on this platform without stepping on each other’s toes.
+Having multiple small services focused around business needs means that multiple teams can easily work on this platform without stepping on each other’s toes.
 Each team can focus on delivering real value by creating a high-priority business service with a minimum of cross-over into another team’s work.
 It also follows that with a minimum of effort, some of the legacy systems can be replaced with a more standard, off-the-shelf application.
-For example, a company could replace its own aging in-house CRM system with an off-the-shelf system such as Salesforce or Microsoft Dynamics.
-A simple adapter can be constructed to facilitate the integration with third party software, at a much lower cost than the roll-your-own approach.
+For example, a company could replace its own ageing in-house CRM system with an off-the-shelf system such as Salesforce or Microsoft Dynamics.
+A simple adapter can be constructed to facilitate the integration with third-party software, at a much lower cost than the roll-your-own approach.

 Small services are quicker and easier to change as the business rapidly changes in a modern, fast-paced environment.
-This means that your business will be more competitive as time goes on rather than being stuck in the legacy of the past.
-The Digital Edge Platform described here, is completely open and extensible and includes no proprietary frameworks and incurs no proprietary license fees!
+This allows your business to modernise, instead of being stuck in the legacy of the past.
+The Digital Edge Platform is completely open and extensible and includes no proprietary frameworks and incurs no proprietary license fees!
 It is the platform without a platform.
-This means that you can endlessly add or remove components and services of any shape and size, to adjust to your changing business requirements, without ever being stuck with a single vendor.
+Therefore, you can endlessly add or remove components and services of any shape and size, to adjust to your changing business requirements, without ever being stuck with a single vendor.